 Does It Snow In Scotland?
-Exploring Scotland’s Winter Wonderland
+Exploring Scotland In Winter

-As a family that loves the white stuff, and having spent many winters in Scotland, we thought we should share our experiences of our snowy adventures.
+As a family that loves the white stuff, and has spent more than twenty winters in Scotland, we thought we should share our experience and it does not always involve snow.

 Does It Snow In Scotland?

-When thinking of Scotland, bagpipes, kilts, and castles may all come to mind.
+When thinking of Scotland – bagpipes, kilts, and castles may all come to mind, but Scotland’s landscape also transforms in winter.

 Fresh snowfall on branches with a robin in Scotland.